trongminh03/BKAI-Vietnamese-SLU/README.md

             ├── ...

         ```
-        - This results in 2 differents model checkpoint using 2 differents dataset.
+        - This results in 2 differents dataset with 2 different jsonl files.
 We will ensemble it in Inference part.
     4. Prepare your dataset
         - To put your dataset in correct format and process it run:
             ```